-- In the 1st paper we found an exact black hole solution in a MAG theory with torsion and nonmetricity being dynamical and independent. - In the 2nd paper, we studied the phenomenology of particle and provided observational constrains for the charges. - In the 3rd paper, we obtained an axially symmetric solution behaving as a Kerr-Newman-de Sitter solution (in the decoupling limit). - In progress: we are constructing Plebanski-Demianski uniformly accelerated rotating black hole solutions with NUT parameter, electromagnetic charges and a Λ .
+- In the 1st paper we found an exact black hole solution in a MAG theory with torsion and nonmetricity being dynamical and independent. - In the 2nd paper, we studied the phenomenology of particle and provided observational constrains for the charges. - In the 3rd paper, we obtained an axially symmetric solution behaving as a Kerr-Newman-de Sitter solution (in the decoupling limit). - In a 4th paper we found Plebanski-Demianski uniformly accelerated rotating black hole solutions with NUT parameter, electromagnetic charges and a Λ.

-- In the 1st paper we found an exact black hole solution in a MAG theory with torsion and nonmetricity being dynamical and independent. - In the 2nd paper, we studied the phenomenology of particle and provided observational constrains for the charges. - In the 3rd paper, we obtained an axially symmetric solution behaving as a Kerr-Newman-de Sitter solution (in the decoupling limit). - In progress: we are constructing Plebanski-Demianski uniformly accelerated rotating black hole solutions with NUT parameter, electromagnetic charges and a Λ. - Future: search of a gravitational spin-orbit interaction in MAG beyond the Kerr-Newman space-time (MAG is the main candidate to describe a spin-orbit interaction beyond GR).
+- In the 1st paper we found an exact black hole solution in a MAG theory with torsion and nonmetricity being dynamical and independent. - In the 2nd paper, we studied the phenomenology of particle and provided observational constrains for the charges. - In the 3rd paper, we obtained an axially symmetric solution behaving as a Kerr-Newman-de Sitter solution (in the decoupling limit). - In a 4th paper we found Plebanski-Demianski uniformly accelerated rotating black hole solutions with NUT parameter, electromagnetic charges and a Λ. - Future: search of a gravitational spin-orbit interaction in MAG beyond the Kerr-Newman space-time (MAG is the main candidate to describe a spin-orbit interaction beyond GR).